openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 access.
-Out of combat, the Hacker uses banes and boons such as *seeing* via their drone and *spying* or *precognition* to track information or persons of interest through databases, servers, surveillance cameras, credit card records, and and other sources of poorly encrypted data.
-If deception is called for, Hackers can tap into Big Brother’s ever-present communication systems to project holograms or audio transmissions using the *phantasm* bane.
+Out of combat, the Hacker uses banes and boons such as *seeing* via their drone and *spying* or *precognition* to track information or persons of interest through databases, servers, surveillance cameras, credit card records, and and other sources of poorly secured or encrypted data.
+If deception is called for, Hackers tap into the almost omni-present streams of data of systems distributed throughout the world to fabricate video feeds, holograms, or audio transmissions using the *phantasm* bane.

 When combat breaks out, Hackers tend to avoid the front lines, relying on their drones to do the fighting for them.
 From a secure vantage